Indokalpa/devTinder/README.md

 - use 'bcrypt' lib to encrypt our password into a hash, and then store this hash.
 Also use it to verify.
 - use "Invalid credential" instead of "User not found"/"Incorrect Password".

+# Authentication, JWT & Cookies
+- After Login validation, the server sends back a JWT token inside a cookie with exipiration date.
+Browser will store this cookie.

+- This cookie is sent along with the request by the client in every API request for validation.
+- need "cookie parser" middleware to read cookies.

+- cookie.expire : Client-side.
+How long browser stores the cookie before deleting it.

+- jwt.expire : Server-side.
+How long token is valid for authentication at the server.
+- Don't use arrow fn with schema-methods, as 'this' keyword only works with normal fn, not arrow fn.